kevinobee/SSC.AggregateService/doc/features/Aggregate-Services-Getting-Started.md

 # Getting started with Aggregate Services

+This quick start document outlines how to get started with the [SSC Aggregate Service][4] features introduced in [Sitecore 8.2][6]

+For details of the underlying ASP.NET features refer to the [Microsoft OData stack][5] documentation.

 ## Setting up an OData Services API

 ### Step 1: Create a Model class